Windows

 Val Paliy

-While it is true that Google’s Chrome holds the largest number of users to date, I have recently switched to Microsoft’s Edge web browser.
+While it is true that Google’s Chrome holds the largest number of users to date, I have recently switched to Microsoft’s Edge web browser as a superior alternative for web browsing and performance optimization.

 Val Paliy